 We work regularly with the Eco Council at Kirtlington School and with KWACS on their conservation projects.

 We hold roughly monthly meetings in the Hazel Room at the Village Hall, with speakers and films on various topics.
-Our meetings are normally on the first Thursday of the month.
+Our meetings are normally on the third Thursday of the month.

-Full details of the group, its activities and meetings may be found on this post; http://www.kirtlingtonvillage.co.uk/sustainable-kirtlington-events
+Details of activities and meetings may be found on this post: https://kirtlingtonvillage.co.uk/sustainable-kirtlington-events

 2010-2013 We worked on the Flights Mill Hydro scheme, put on hold when the Mill changed hands.

-2011 We organised, with Sustainable Woodstock, Kidlington vs Climate Change and Low Carbon North Oxford, a group-buying scheme for solar pv, leading to the installation of pv panels on 8 properties in Kirtlington
+2011 We organised, with Sustainable Woodstock, Kidlington vs Climate Change and Low Carbon North Oxford, a group-buying scheme for solar pv, leading to the installation of pv panels on 10 properties in Kirtlington.

 2012 We arranged for a film to be made of the ‘Green Cred Scheme’ that we had run at the school since 2008.